InvisibleCommerce/shipped-suite-android-client-sdk/README.md

 Widget response {shieldFee=2.27, isSelected=false}
 ```

-Within the callback, implement any logic necessary to add or remove Shield or Green from the cart, based on whether `WidgetViewIsSelectedKey` is true or false.
+Within the callback, implement any logic necessary to add or remove Shield or Green from the cart, based on whether `isSelected` is true or false.

 ### Customization